 No matter which route you choose to take, it’s important to remember to be a responsible traveller — pack out what you bring in, don’t disturb any wildlife, or deface any of the ancient sites.

 Buckle up, and let’s go.
 Here are 5 stops and Arizona road trip attractions you don’t want to miss!

 Table of Contents

 1. The Grand Canyon

 As the inspiration for the state’s nickname, the Grand Canyon came in at the top of this list.
-The canyon is 277 miles long, up to 18 miles wide, and over a mile deep at its lowest point, and is easily one of the coolest places in the US.
+The canyon is 277 miles long, up to 18 miles wide, over a mile deep at its lowest point, and is easily one of the coolest places in the US.

 Because of its sheer size, visitors generally have to choose between the North Rim and the South Rim of the canyon.